Asifkhan127001/Penetration-test/Footprinting/DNS-Analysis.md

 ## Tools

+## FinalRecon

+This Tools is find everythinks like Footprinting and recon process

+     finalrecon -h

 ## I. DNSEnum

 DNSEnum is a command-line tool that automatically identifies basic DNS records such as MX, mail exchange servers, NS, domain name servers, or A—the address record for a domain.